Nadhim/Bio-inspired-optimisation/README.md

 # Bio-inspired-optimisation

---This repository is a collection of codes from the TCP course from my Minor's Degree Program
+- This repository is a collection of codes from the TCP course from my Minor's Degree Program